- 04 April 2019

-Nursing jobs in the UK are only available if you are an NMC registered nurse or midwife, and unless you are currently registered with the NMC (or soon to be) you will not be able to apply for any vacancies.
+Posts advertised in the UK for nurses and midwives are only available if you are an NMC registered nurse or midwife, and unless you are currently registered with the NMC (or soon to be) you will not be able to apply for any vacancies.

 In order to legally work as a nurse or midwife in the UK, you must have an active NMC registration.

-If this registration lapses for whatever reason, it is a criminal offence to continue to practice as a nurse or midwife and if you forget to renew your registration whilst employed, you may face disciplinary processes from your employer.
+If this registration lapses, for whatever reason, it is a criminal offence to continue to practice as a nurse or midwife and if you forget to renew your registration whilst employed, you may face disciplinary processes from your employer.

-An NMC registration is valid for 3 years as long as the annual retention fee is paid and the notification of practice form is returned with at least 15 days before the renewal date.
+An NMC registration is valid for 3 years as long as the annual retention fee is paid prior to the renewal date.

-There are a multitude of reasons why a nurse or midwife’s registration may lapse; from simply forgetting to renew it as the appropriate time to not having undertaken the required number of practice or CPD (Continuing Professional Development) hours or not being able to meet another required standard for successful revalidation.
+There is a multitude of reasons why a nurse or midwife’s registration may lapse; from simply forgetting to renew it at the appropriate time to not having undertaken the required number of practice or CPD (Continuing Professional Development) hours or not being able to meet another required standard for successful revalidation.

-Nurses or midwives may have a lapsed registration is if they have not practiced for enough time for their registration to have lapsed, either through working abroad or through a career break.
+Nurses or midwives may have a lapsed registration is if they have not practised for enough time for their registration to be renewed, either through travelling abroad or through a career break.

 Being readmitted on to the NMC Register